Mileece is a sonic artist, immersive ecology designer,

-Her debut album of algorithmic music, ‘Formations’ (2003) was heralded by the BBC as an “outstanding release, real musical science” and was the beginning of her work pioneering ‘organic electronic music’, or Organica.
+In 2003, heralded by the BBC as an “outstanding release, real musical science”, her debut album of computer generated algorithmic music, ‘Formations’, set the trajectory for her work pioneering ‘organic electronic music’, or what she calls Organica.

-These works embed her interactive sculptures & instruments and often include spacialised, bioacoustic soundscapes she has recorded in remote wildernesses over the years. her goal to ‘promote ecology through technology and the arts’ has evolved to include bio-generative interactive light and kinetic scapes, forming fully immersive environments. her landscaping and interactive installation designs have reached over 100 million viewers, featured on prime time television broadcasts and niche channels alike (treewe'vr interactive travelling forest (2013), VICE Motherboard (2014), NY Times advertising of the year campaign (2013)).
+Her goal to ‘promote ecology through technology and the arts’ has reached over 100 million viewers, featured on prime time television broadcasts and niche channels alike (TreeWe’vr interactive travelling forest, 2013, VICE Motherboard, 2014, and NY Times advertising of the year campaign, 2013).

-Mileece frequently lectures (moma's PS1, TedxSH, CalArts, Queen Mary University, CUHK Shenzhen, Frieze art fair) on what she calls ‘Biophilic technology’; community-driven, zero-emission sustainable culture and 'phytophilic' design (UCLA, Brooklyn Botanical Garden, NY).
-She has published essays on algorithmic music and waste to energy systems (Oxford Press, Triple Canopy) and research papers for innovate Uk on distributed energy and digital currencies.
+Mileece frequently lectures (MoMA PS1, TEDxNJ, TEDxSH, CalArts, Queen Mary University, Hong Kong University in Shenzhen, Frieze art fair, Tate London) on what she calls ‘Biophilic Technology’; community-driven, zero-emission sustainable culture, and ‘Phytophilic Design’ (UCLA, Brooklyn Botanical Garden, NY).
+She has published essays on topics from generative music to waste-to-energy systems (Oxford Press, Triple Canopy) and research papers for Innovate UK on distributed energy and digital currencies.

-Her 3d music compositions for nature-promoting VR have been featured at the Saatchi Gallery & Royal Festival Hall, London among other venues, winning the Tribecca Film Festival’s award in that category 2017 and first place on Forbes’ 2019 review of VR installations.
+Her 3D music compositions for nature-promoting VR have been featured at the Saatchi Gallery & Royal Festival Hall in London among other venues, winning the Tribeca Film Festival’s award in that category in 2017 and the first place on Forbes’ 2019 review of VR installations.